zsadamina/CCL4/README.md

 <h3 align="center">INTE</h3>

   <p align="center">
-    A VR Game by a group of students doing this for the first time
+    A VR Game Demo by a group of students doing this for the first time and within a 2 week period ᓚᘏᗢ
     <br />
     <a href="https://zsadamina.github.io/CCL4/"><strong>Git Page »</strong></a>
   </p>